-- Find out about other temperature scales.
+Find out about other temperature scales besides the one most commonly used where you live.
 Fahrenheit decided on his own scale, but later Anders Celsius created another scale with the freezing point of water at zero degrees and the boiling point at 100 degrees.
 Lord Kelvin created the Kelvin scale even later than that, and also introduced the idea of absolute zero, or the point at which there is no heat present at all.

 Throughout Earth’s surface there are several zones that keep a pretty consistent pressure.

 One of these is the low pressure zone along the equator.
 It stays low almost always, which means you can expect lots of rain there.
 There are several zones that maintain their pressure, and they are directly related to the trade winds.
 Create a map showing some of these consistent pressure areas.

 Get the first Layers of Learning unit free when you sign up for the monthly newsletter.